Written byRuchir DahalonOctober 22, 2021

-Once you make up your mind and decide to use data to bolster your decision-making process, you might be tempted to believe that half the battle is won.
+Once you make your mind up, and decide to use data to bolster your decision-making process, you might be tempted to believe that half the battle is won.
 Far from it.

-Since there is no universal way to perform data analysis owing to the ambiguity associated with the sourcing, analysis, and interpretation of data, businesses must look at this process strategically, in detail.
+Since there is no universal way to perform data analysis owing to the ambiguity associated with the sourcing, analysis and interpretation of data, businesses must look at this process strategically, in detail.

 Five steps to superior data analysis

-The data analysis procedure starts with a problem statement and ends with actionable insights.
+Data analytics starts with a problem statement and ends with actionable insights.
 Each step is as valuable as the next.
 Failure to internalize one step may lead to the deterioration of the entire process.
 So, we recommend that you pay heed to every step with equal esteem.

 Let’s go over the steps one at a time.

 Before delving into data analysis, formulate key questions that you are seeking the answers to.